ocupop/refed-website/src/_states/massachusetts.md

           open date on such product, and the date shall be no later than the date specified on the bulk container from which it was obtained.
         legal_citation: 105 Mass.
 Code Regs.
 500.006.
-      - title: Reg 6
-        applies_to_food_type: Packaged Perishable or Semi-Perishable Foods
-        purpose_of_law: Sale after date not permitted
-        excerpted_language_from_the_law: >-
-          (F) Sale of Past Date Food Products.
-No person shall offer for sale in the Commonwealth any food product after the expiration of a “sell by date” or a “best if used by date” unless: (1) It is wholesome and its sensory physical qualities have not significantly diminished; and, (2) It is segregated from food products which are not “past date”; and, (3) It is clearly and conspicuously marked either on the package or through the use of shelf markers or placecards, as being offered for sale after the recommended last date of sale or best use.
-(K1) (1) Exemptions 105 CMR 520.101 through 520.205 do not apply to: (a) Fresh meat, fresh poultry, fresh fish, fresh fruits, and fresh vegetables offered for sale unpackaged or in a container permitting sensory examination. (b) Salt and crystallized refined sugar. (c) Food products shipped in bulk form for use solely in the manufacture of other foods and not for distribution to the consumer in such bulk form or container. (d) Individually packaged food products which are prepackaged as components of a larger food item, if the larger food item is identified with a date no later than the corresponding date for any such components. (e) Food products prepackaged for retail sale with a net weight of less than 1½ ounces. (f) Food products manufactured for sale outside the Commonwealth, processed for sale outside the Commonwealth, or stored for sale outside the Commonwealth.
-        legal_citation: 105 Mass.
-Code Regs.
-520.119 (2013).
     label_regulation:
       date_labels_required_for:
         - perishables